The Inbetweeners: History

 Damon Beesley and Iain Morris met as producers on Channel 4's The 11 O'Clock Show.
 Following posts as commissioners at Channel 4, where Morris shepherded Peep Show, the two launched their own company, Bwark Productions, in 2004 and landed their first series with The Inbetweeners.
 A pilot for the programme was produced in 2006 under the direction of James Bobin titled "Baggy Trousers".

 E4 originally aired the first series in May 2008, and Channel 4 also broadcast it in November that year.
 The second series began screening in the UK on 2 April 2009 and finished on 7 May 2009.
 A third series was commissioned by E4, commencing on 13 September 2010 and ending on 18 October 2010.
 The first episode of the third series had the highest-ever audience for an E4 original commission.
 Following the conclusion of the third series, the cast and crew of the programme indicated that there would be no fourth series as the programme had run its course, but that an Inbetweeners movie would be produced, set some time after the third series and following the cast on a holiday in Malia, Crete, Greece.

 For Red Nose Day 2011, the stars of the programme travelled around the UK in the yellow Fiat Cinquecento Hawaii featured in the programme in a special named The Inbetweeners: Rude Road Trip.
 The aim was to try to find the 50 rudest place names in the country.

 In November 2018, it was announced that a special retrospective programme featuring the cast would be aired to mark the 10th anniversary of the programme's first airing in 2008.
-It was called Fwends Reunited and was broadcast on 1 January 2019; it was poorly received by critics and fans of the series, leading to James Buckley making a public apology.
+Titled Fwends Reunited, it was broadcast on 1 January 2019; it was poorly received by critics and fans of the series, leading to James Buckley making a public apology.

 In June 2020, the content on its YouTube channel was removed, due to the licensing rights changing owners.

+In October 2025, Morris and Beesley's production company, Fudge Park, signed an agreement with distributor Banijay UK to unlock "the rights and the potential to bring The Inbetweeners back for new audiences across a range of platforms including film, tv and stage."